Perkedel/CVR_Stuffings/README.md

 **Perkedel Technologies (Perkedel Teknologi Canggih Abadi) and divisions are NOT affiliated with Alpha Blend Interactive**.
 Therefore, such work & creation endeavors in any forms presented here are not officially made, nor endorsed, nor sponsored by ABI in any way.

+In event of any presence of sponsorship in any form, no works & creations including but not limited to decisions, opinions, etc. shall be affected by any mean.
+We do not accept any request and order of editorial of certain parts of these works & creations.
+Both the company(ies) and other gamers are witnessing these work & creation endeavors for the first time alongside.

 ## Instructions

 ### Installation Setup